Jamescicle/tictactoe-ai/README.md

 # tictactoe-ai
-an ai to dog people at tic-tac-toe
+I had way too much free time so I decided to create an AI to beat people at Tic-Tac-Toe. do not learn from my code half of it is slop